flex-development/mango/README.md

 A document is an object from an in-memory collection.
 Each document should have a unique identifier (uid).

-By default, this value is assumed to map to the `id` field of each document.
-This can be changed via the [plugin settings](#plugin-settings).
+By default, this value is assumed to map to the `id` field of each document, but can be changed via the [plugin settings](#plugin-settings).

 ```typescript
 import type { MangoParsedUrlQuery, MangoSearchParams } from '@mango/types'